Transit Times & Schedules

 How long does it take to ship my car?

 It is recommended to book at least 1-2 weeks in advance.
-Booking in advance can help decrease transit times but normally you’re vehicle will be placed in queue to ship once it is at the terminal.
+Booking in advance can help decrease transit times but normally your vehicle will be placed in queue to ship once it is at the terminal.

 Example